max-starikevich/game-of-life-v2/README.md

 ## Quick start

-I assume, that you have already installed Docker and Docker Compose.
+I assume, that you have already installed Docker + Docker Compose.

 First of all, let's clone the repo (HTTPS method):